 Alter also serves as a board member of the Chancellor’s Hospitality Industry Advisory Board for the California State University, was a member of the Cornell University Council from 1999 to 2003, and was a Dean’s Distinguished Lecturer at the School of Hotel Administration in 2001.
 He is currently serving on the Cornell Peter and Stephanie Nolan School of Hotel Administration’s Dean’s Advisory Board.

 He has served as a director of the Boys and Girls Club of South Orange County and is active in many facets of the Orange County United Way, including the Tocqueville Society.

-Alter is a graduate of SHA.
+Alter is a graduate of the Nolan School.